-301.2.1 DUTY TO INTERCEDE
+300.2.1 DUTY TO INTERCEDE

-Any officer present and observing another officer using force that he or she perceives to be beyond that which is objectively reasonable under the circumstances shall, when in a position to do so, intercede to prevent the use of unreasonable force.
-An officer who observes another employee use force that exceeds the degree of force permitted by law should promptly report these observations to a supervisor immediately after the incident has stabilized.
+Any officer present and observing another officer using force that is clearly beyond that which is objectively reasonable under the circumstances shall, when in a position to do so, intercede to prevent the use of unreasonable force.
+An officer who observes another employee use force that exceeds the degree of force permitted by law shall promptly report these observations to a supervisor.

-301.2.2 RESPONSIBILITY
+300.2.2 RESPONSIBILITY

-It is the responsibility of all DSH employees to understand and comply with the Use of Force policies, related procedures, ongoing training and applicable law.
+It is the responsibility of all OPS employees to understand and comply with the Use of Force policy, related procedures, ongoing training, and applicable law.

-It is the responsibility of the Executive Director:
+It is the responsibility of the Executive Director/Chief of Police:

-- (a) To ensure that all OPS employees receive appropriate training annually and understand the Use of Force policies and procedures, including both the application of force and subsequent reporting and documentation requirements. - (b) To record and track all training, corrective action and discipline related to the use of force.
+- (a) To ensure that all OPS employees receive appropriate training annually and understand the Use of Force policy and procedures, including both the application of force and subsequent reporting and documentation requirements. - (b) To record and track all training, corrective action and discipline related to the use of force.

-301.3 USE OF FORCE
+300.3 USE OF FORCE

-Officers shall use only that amount of force that reasonably appears necessary given the facts and circumstances perceived by the officer at the time of the event to accomplish a legitimate law enforcement purpose.
+Officers shall use only that amount of force that reasonably appears necessary given the facts and totality of the circumstances known to or perceived by the officer at the time of the event to accomplish a legitimate law enforcement purpose (Penal Code § 835a).

 The reasonableness of force will be judged from the perspective of a reasonable officer on the scene at the time of the incident.
-Any evaluation of reasonableness must allow for the fact that officers are often forced to make split-second decisions about the amount of force that reasonably appears necessary in a particular situation, with limited information and in circumstances that are tense, uncertain and rapidly evolving.
+Any evaluation of reasonableness must allow for the fact that officers are often forced to make split-second decisions about the amount of force that reasonably appears necessary in a particular situation, with limited information and in circumstances that are tense, uncertain, and rapidly evolving.